Mundal1994/EmbeddedSystems_Arm/PWM_analogIO/README.md

 Create a saw-tooth sound wave

-Bonus: I added an option of a triangle wave instead
+Bonus: I added interrupts buttons: switch type of wave (between saw-tooth and triangle), and play and pause buttons